Menopause treatment

 The FDA recommends that women take estrogen-only or estrogen plus progesterone menopausal hormone therapy at the lowest dose that works for the shortest time needed.

-Talk to your doctor to weigh the risk and benefits of menopausal hormone therapy based on your symptoms, age, and risk factors.
+Talk to your health care provider to weigh the risks and benefits of menopausal hormone therapy based on your symptoms, age, and risk factors.

 What is bioidentical hormone therapy?

 Companies that make bioidentical hormone therapy use the term “bioidentical” to suggest that their products are exactly the same as natural hormones.
 Many of these companies also claim that their products are safer than menopausal hormone therapy.
-However, the FDA does not recognize this term or regulate these products.
-No studies have been done to evaluate how safe or effective these products are.
+Many of these products are compounded drugs, which are not FDA-approved.
+FDA does not have evidence that compounded “bioidentical hormones” are safe and effective, or safer or more effective than FDA-approved hormone therapy.

-Talk to your doctor or nurse before trying any bioidentical hormone therapy.
+Talk to your health care provider before trying any bioidentical hormone therapy.

 What are some natural remedies for menopause symptoms?

-Some women report relief for hot flashes and other menopause symptoms with complementary or alternative therapies.
-Talk to your doctor or nurse before taking any herbal or vitamin supplement.
-The Food and Drug Administration (FDA) does not regulate supplements in the same way they regulate medicines.
+Some women report relief for hot flashes and other symptoms with complementary or alternative therapies.
+Talk to your health care provider before taking any herbal or vitamin supplement.
+The FDA does not regulate supplements in the same way it regulates medicines.
 Many supplements can interfere with medicines and make them work incorrectly or not at all.